sst/sst/www/docs/constructs/Api.md

 ### authorizationType?

-_Type_ : `ApiAuthorizationType`, _defaults to_ `ApiAuthorizationType.NONE`
+_Type_ : `ApiAuthorizationType`

 The authorization type for the specific route.
 Set using [`ApiAuthorizationType`](#apiauthorizationtype).
-Defaults to no authorization.
+Defaults to [`defaultAuthorizationType`](#defaultauthorizationtype).

+### authorizer?

+_Type_ : `cdk.aws-apigatewayv2-authorizers.HttpJwtAuthorizer | cdk.aws-apigatewayv2-authorizers.HttpUserPoolAuthorizer`

+The JWT authorizer for the specific route.
+Defaults to [`defaultAuthorizer`](#defaultauthorizer).

+### authorizationScopes?

+_Type_ : `string[]`

+An array of scopes to include in the authorization for the specific route.
+Defaults to [`defaultAuthorizationScopes`](#defaultauthorizationscopes).
+If both `defaultAuthorizationScopes` and `authorizationScopes` are configured, `authorizationScopes` is used instead of the union of both.

+### payloadFormatVersion?

+_Type_ : `ApiPayloadFormatVersion`

+The [payload format versions](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format) for the specific route.
+Set using [`ApiPayloadFormatVersion`](#apipayloadformatversion).
+Supports 2.0 and 1.0.
+Defaults to 2.0, `ApiPayloadFormatVersion.V2`.
+Defaults to [`defaultPayloadFormatVersion`](#defaultpayloadformatversion).

 ## ApiCustomDomainProps

 ### domainName

-_Type_ : `string`
+_Type_ : `string | cdk.aws-apigatewayv2.DomainName`

 The domain to be assigned to the API endpoint.
+Takes the custom domain as a `string` (ie. `api.domain.com`) or a [`cdk.aws-apigatewayv2.DomainName`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-apigatewayv2.DomainName.html).

 Currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).

-Takes the custom domain as a string.
-For example, `api.domain.com`.

 ### hostedZone?

-_Type_ : `string`, _defaults to the base domain_
+_Type_ : `string | cdk.aws-route53.HostedZone`, _defaults to the base domain_

-The name of the hosted zone in Route 53 that contains the domain.
+The hosted zone in Route 53 that contains the domain.
+Takes the name of the hosted zone as a `string` or the hosted zone construct [`cdk.aws-route53.HostedZone`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-route53.HostedZone.html).
 By default, SST will look for a hosted zone by stripping out the first part of the `domainName` that's passed in.
 So, if your `domainName` is `api.domain.com`.
 SST will default the `hostedZone` to `domain.com`.

 Set this option if SST cannot find the hosted zone in Route 53.

+### certificate?

+_Type_ : [`cdk.aws-certificatemanager.Certificate`](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-certificatemanager.Certificate.html), _defaults to `undefined`_

+The certificate for the domain.
+By default, SST will create a certificate with the domain name from the `domainName`.

+Set this option if you have an existing certificate in AWS Certificate Manager you want to use.

 ### path?